bentlema/puppet-tutorial-pe/tutorial/docker/01-Provision-Training-Containers.md

 ### Setup environment variable with your BASEDIR ###

-I don't know where you've cloned this puppet-training repo to on your workstation.
+I don't know where you've cloned this puppet-tutorial-pe repo to on your workstation.
 So, let's make our lives simpler, and set an environment variable to contain the absolute path to your working tree (top level of the repo)

-Make sure your current working directory is the top level of the puppet-training repo, and then just type this:
+Make sure your current working directory is the top level of the puppet-tutorial-pe repo, and then just type this:

 If using Windows: